sarikamahboob/web2-docs/docs/mongoose-mongodb/module-13.md

   - if write operations fail, then we will do abortTransaction() and will do endSession() also
   - startSession() => startTransaction() => commitTransaction() / abortTransaction() => endSession()
   - user.service.ts file updated with the transaction
+- while creating data, we have to use array in case of transaction
+  - while updating, we can use object in case of transaction and in the 3rd paramtere last data we will add session
 ```js
   const createStudentIntoDB = async (password: string, payload: TStudent) => {
   // create a user object